saai-syvendra/mern-eats/README.md

 - `npm run build`: Compiles TypeScript to JavaScript.
 - `npm run start`: Runs the compiled JavaScript files.

-## License
+## Credits

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project was developed following a tutorial by [Chris Blakely](https://github.com/chrisblakely01).
+You can find the original tutorial [here](https://www.youtube.com/watch?v=ardeKHEN1j4).